unleashing data tools for music theory, analysis and composition

 git clone https://github.com/marcobn/musicntwrk.git

-musicntwrk is a software written for python 3 and comprises of four modules,
+musicntwrk is a project written for python 3 and comprised of a main module,

-pcsPy- a module for pitch class set classification and manipulation in any arbitrary temperament; the construction of generalized pitch class set networks using distances between common descriptors (interval vectors, voice leadings); the analysis of scores and the generation of compositional frameworks.
+musicntwrk- is the main module and contains helper clasess for pitch class set classification and manipulation in any arbitrary temperament (PCSet, PCSetR and PCSrow), and the main class musicntwrk that allows the construction of generalized musical space networks using distances between common descriptors (interval vectors, voice leadings, rhythm distance, etc.); the analysis of scores, the sonification of data and the generation of compositional frameworks.

-pscPy; the second deals with analysis and characterization of timbre from a (psycho-)acoustical point of view.
-In particular, it provides: the characterization of sound using, among others, Mel Frequency or Power Spectrum Cepstrum Coefficients (MFCC or PSCC); the construction of timbral networks using descriptors based on MF- or PS-CCs; and machine learning models for timbre recognition through the TensorFlow Keras framework.
+timbre- analysis and characterization of timbre from a (psycho-)acoustical point of view.
+In particular, it provides: the characterization of sound using, among others, Mel Frequency or Power Spectrum Cepstrum Coefficients (MFCC or PSCC); the construction of timbral networks using descriptors based on MF- or PS-CCs

 The most computationally intensive parts of the modules can be run on parallel processors using the MPI (Message Passing Interface) protocol.
 Communications are handled by two additional modules: